MrKGhasemi/50salads/README.md

 ## How to Use
 This project uses the five standard cross-validation splits for the 50Salads dataset.

 > **Note:** The `main.py` script has been refactored to accept command-line arguments.
-The original method of running via Jupyter Notebooks (`ViT_Split1_FT.ipynb`, etc.) is still possible but command-line usage is now fully supported.
+The original method of running via Jupyter Notebooks (`ViT_Split1_FT.ipynb`, etc.) is still possible but command-line usage is fully supported.

 ### 1. Setup